ioBroker/ioBroker.matter/README.md

   * If you use Docker containers make sure to use **Host Mode** to allow UDP packages to flow between the containers and the host.
 Bridged network mode does not work with UDP packages!

 ### Prerequisites to Expose ioBroker devices as Matter Bridges or Devices
-Important: In order to expose more then 5 Bridged devices or to expose additional separate Devices or Bridges you need to have a Matter Pro Account with an active Assistant or Remote Control License and entering this into the adapter configuration!
+Important: In order to expose more than 5 Bridged devices or to expose additional separate Devices or Bridges you need to have a Matter Pro Account with an active Assistant or Remote Control License and entering this into the adapter configuration!
 Please support our team with the efforts we invest in Matter with this.
 Controller usage is not limited by this.

 * The Bridges and devices that the ioBroker Adapter exposes are not officially certified by the Matter organization.
 This means they only work in Ecosystems that allow this.
   * For Google additional steps might be needed - see https://github.com/project-chip/matter.js/blob/main/docs/ECOSYSTEMS.md#google-home-ecosystem